MSc Molecular Medicine: Clinical Applications Pathway

 The MSc Molecular Medicine MSc prepares medically qualified students for careers as clinician scientists and as such is excellent preparation for a future PhD or MD in the UK or elsewhere.
 The clinical observer ship is not an accredited clinical training course.

-- Describe the epidemiology in the UK and place this in the wider context of global epidemiology.
+- discuss the epidemiology in the UK, placing it in the wider context of global epidemiology

-- Detail the molecular mechanisms that underlie treatment options.
+- critically assess the molecular and cellular mechanisms that underlie treatment options

-- Explain the molecular basis for, and the clinical use of, relevant diagnostics in diagnosis and disease monitoring.
+- critically assess the molecular basis for, and the clinical use of, relevant diagnostics in diagnosis and disease monitoring

 In addition to the taught course in Molecular Medicine, the student will undertake two components specific to the clinical area they are studying.